Remitheunderappreciated/Survivor-Elite-4compmod/README.md

 The goal is to make Left 4 Dead 2 fresh again for veteran players and create a gamemode for players who really like pushing themselves.
 Teams will have to talk amongst one another in order to address their movement and priorities before exiting the saferoom.

-The odds weigh heavily against the survivor team.
+The odds weigh against the survivor team.

 This mod is currently unfinished.
 However, it is in a playable state.